Your therapy session

 Founder, Feelpath

-Alexithymia (difficulty identifying and describing emotions) is common: around 10% of the general population, and an estimated 50–85% in many autistic and ADHD groups.[1,2]
+Alexithymia (difficulty identifying and describing emotions) is common: around 10% of the general population meet criteria for alexithymia, and estimates range from 50–85% among many autistic and ADHD populations.[1,2]

 The measurement gap